USDAForestService/fs-open-forest-platform/frontend/src/assets/content/fremontwinema/contact-us.md

-You can buy Christmas tree permits in person at the following Gifford Pinchot National Forest ranger district offices or at local vendors.
+You can buy Christmas tree permits in person at the following Fremont-Winema National Forest ranger district offices or at local vendors.
 Each district office has different hours during the Christmas tree cutting season.
 Call first to make sure someone is available to sell permits.
 All offices are closed on federal holidays.

+### Bly Ranger Station
+61100 Hwy 140 E
+Bly, OR 97622
+541-353-2427

+### Chemult Ranger Station
+110500 Hwy 97 N
+Chemult, OR 97731
+541-365-7001

+### Chiloquin Ranger Station
+38500 Hwy 97 N
+Chiloquin, OR 97624
+541-783-4001

-### Gifford Pinchot National Forest Headquarters
+### Forest Supervisor’s Office/Lakeview Interagency Office
-Fort Vancouver Visitor Center
-1501 E. Evergreen Blvd, Vancouver, WA 98661
-Hours: Tuesday through Saturday from 9:00 a.m. to 4:00 p.m.
-(360) 891-5001
+1301 S. G St.
+Lakeview, OR 97630
+541-947-2151

-### Mt.
-Adams Ranger District
+### Klamath Ranger District
-12455 Highway 141, Trout Lake, WA  98650
-Office Hours: Monday through Friday from 8:00 a.m. to 4:30 p.m. (closed for lunch from noon until 1 p.m. daily) (509) 395-3400
+2819 Dahlia St., Suite A
+Klamath Falls, OR 97601
+541-883-6714

+### Lakeview Ranger Station
+18049 Hwy 395 N
+Lakeview, OR 97630
+541-947-3334

-### Spotted Bear Ranger District
+### Paisley Ranger Station
-District office location changes seasonally.
+303 Hwy 31
+Paisley, OR 97636
+541-943-3114

-### Cowlitz Valley Ranger District
+### Silver Lake Ranger Station
-10024 US Hwy 12 – PO Box 670, Randle, WA  98377
-Office Hours:  Monday through Friday from 8:00 a.m.4:30 p.m. (closed for lunch from noon until 1 p.m. daily) (360) 497-1100

-### Mount St. Helens National Volcanic Monument
-42218 NE Yale Bridge Rd., Amboy, WA  98607
-Office Hours:  Monday through Friday from 8:00 a.m.4:00 p.m.
-(360) 449-7800

-***
+65600 Hwy 31
+Silver Lake, OR 97638
+541-576-2107

+---

-Visit [Gifford Pinchot Forest](https://www.fs.usda.gov/giffordpinchot/) for more information.
+Visit [Fremont-Winema-National Forest](https://www.fs.usda.gov/fremont-winema/) for more information.